 Medical Hearing Associates of Arkansas guarantees that each individual will receive a best-practice, research based approach to hearing aid fittings including appropriate selection, needs assessment, on-ear verification, validation (outcome measures) and formalized post-fitting aural rehabilitation.

 Our hearing aid fitting process focuses on ease of use, product quality, appearance, physical comfort, and sound quality.

 Our commitment to our patients is to remain unbound by any preexisting agreement between clinician and hearing aid manufacturer.
 We work with all of the major hearing aid manufacturers: Oticon, Phoank, Resound, Starkey and Widex.

-We are a truly independent, locally owned hearing healthcare clinic here to serve our community in Little Rock with the latest hearing technology and also the skill, experience, and depth of knowledge to utilize it.
+We are a truly independent, locally owned hearing healthcare clinic here to serve our community in Little Rock, Arkansas with the latest hearing technology and also the skill, experience, and depth of knowledge to utilize it.

 2. Sanders J, Stoody TM, Webver JA, Mueller HG.
 (2015) Manufacturer’s NAL-NL2 Fittings Fail Real- Ear Verification.
 Hearing Review.
 March.

 3. McSpaden J, Brethower, Bray V. Across the fence: Defining and utilizing the individual patient’s residual auditory area.
 Hearing Professional.
 2002;51(5):15-19.

 4. Boothroyd A. Adult Aural Rehabilitation: What is it and does it work?
 Paper presented at: State of the Science Conference on optimizing the benefit of hearing aids and cochlear implants for adults: the role of aural rehabilitation end evidence for its success; September 18-20, 2006; Gallaudet University, Washington, DC.